crmathieu/Turbix/readme.md

   G) STANDARD SCREEN
-  When the session has been initialized in windows mode, the whole screen is considered as a default window called "standard screen";
+  When the session has been initialized in Windows mode, the whole screen is considered as a default window called "standard screen";
   this default window is a little bit different from other windows in the following ways: